homoxapien/MyNotes4Expressworks/README.md

 # MyNotes4Expressworks
 This is a repository where I put my code for each challenge in expressworks from freecodecamp.com.
+If you are looking for solution, you could refer to those scripts with names which begin with '1-' (i.e. Chp1)

 ## 1. Installing expressworks command
 $ git clone https://github.com/FreeCodeCamp/fcc-expressworks.git && chmod 744 fcc-expressworks/setup.sh && fcc-expressworks/setup.sh && source ~/.profile